redroot/holmes/README.markdown

 holmes.css - CSS Markup Detective
 =================================

-Holmes is stand-alone diagnostic CSS stylesheet that will highlight potentially invalid or erroneous HTML(5) markup.
+Holmes is stand-alone diagnostic CSS stylesheet that can highlight potentially invalid or erroneous HTML(5) markup by adding one class.

 ### What does it cover?